Correspondence Management and Workflow Optimisation

 The philosophy of identifying every single step in a process and then improving it by at least 1% works exceptionally well in a Practice setting and is well suited to team working in a Workshop environment.
 Admin teams find it engaging, exciting and very rewarding to deliver.
 It also has longevity and sustainability, as the concept is an attractive one and, in our experience and in 6 month evaluations, team members continue to find 1% improvements to workflow long after the program has been successfully embedded in the Practice

-Given the Win-Win nature of such an arrangement, it is not surprising therefore that the Management of Medical Correspondence has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.
+Given the Win-Win nature of such a comprehensive Program, it is not surprising that Correspondence Management/Workflow Optimisation has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.

-Ring-fenced funding has been allocated to CCGs in 2017/18 to allow every Practice in England to carry out training to introduce Management of Clinical correspondence.
+Ring-fenced funding has been allocated to CCGs in 2019/20 to allow every Practice in England to carry out training to introduce Correspondence Management.

-The ‘CorrespondencePlus™’ Programme for Management of Medical Correspondence
+The ‘CorrespondencePlus™’ Programme for Correspondence Management and Workflow Optimisation

-- Over-view of the concept and purpose of medical records
+- An over-view of the concept and purpose of medical records

-- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldecott, ICO etc.
+- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldicott, ICO etc.